Subspace method based on neural networks for eigenvalue problems: Subspace method based on neural networks for eigenvalue problems

-First, we introduce the initialization of the neural network parameters $\theta$ and the coefficients {$w_1,\cdots,w_k$}.
-There are various ways to initialize the parameters $\theta$ for initializing the neural network.
-In this paper, we adopt the default initialization strategy provided by PyTorch for neural network parameters $\theta$.
-The coefficients {$w_1,\cdots,w_k$} are given and will remain fixed during the training process.
-While there are various methods for assigning the coefficients {$w_1,\cdots,w_k$}, numerical experiments provided in \cite{xu2024subspace} indicate that the different choices of {$w_1,\cdots,w_k$} have no obvious impact on the results.
-Therefore, here, we do not pay much attention on the choice of {$w_1,\cdots,w_k$}.
+The initialization of the parameters $\theta$ and $\bm w_1,\cdots,\bm w_k$ are as follows.
+For the parameters $\theta$, we adopt the default initialization strategy provided by PyTorch.
+For the parameters $\bm w_1,\cdots,\bm w_k$, there are various methods for assigning initial values.
+Numerical experiments provided in \cite{xu2024subspace} indicate that different choices of $\bm w_1,\cdots,\bm w_k$ have no obvious impact on the results.
+Therefore, here, we do not pay much attention on the choice of $\bm w_1,\cdots,\bm w_k$.
 We just give some simple choices.
-That is, for a single output, we choose $w=(1,\cdots,1)^T\in\mathbb{R}^M$.
-For multiple outputs, a random approach is chosen, that is, $w_1,\cdots,w_k\in\mathbb{R}^M$ are assigned random values generated from a uniform distribution defined over the interval $[-1,1]$.
+That is, for a single output, we choose $\bm w=(1,\cdots,1)^T\in\mathbb{R}^M$.
+For multiple outputs, a random approach is chosen, that is, $\bm w_1,\cdots,\bm w_k\in\mathbb{R}^M$ are assigned random values generated from a uniform distribution defined over the interval $[-1,1]$.